-As we are midway through summer, you have hopefully either gone on vacation or are going to do some travelling with friends or family.
+With the weather getting warmer, you have hopefully either gone on vacation or are going to do some travelling with friends or family this year.
 When you’re in relaxation mode, it’s extremely hard to stay motivated and find the time to keep training and stretching before class starts up again in September.

 Harlequin The Dance Store has a wide range of training tools specifically designed to help dancers maintain and improve flexibility, strength and technique.